copyrite/LwotcMinimalText/XComGame.md

 Enemies have a chance to drop Psionic Loot when they die.
 Any unit with Focus can collect Psionic Loot to raise their Focus level.
 * Non-psionic enemies have {% CHANNEL_NONPSI_CHANCE %}% chance to drop Psionic Loot.
 * Psionic enemies have {% CHANNEL_PSI_CHANCE %}% chance to drop Psionic Loot.
+* TODO: Can any unit with Focus collect it?

 ## Channeling Field
-You gain a stackable Channeling Field buff when an enemy targets you. +1 standard shot damage per stack.
-Stacks are lost when you attack.
+You gain a stack of Channeling Field when an enemy targets you. +1 standard shot damage per stack.
+Lose all stacks when you fire a standard shot.

 ## Cheap Shot
 Once per turn, gain a movement action after firing your primary weapon at a unit that was damaged after the start of its own turn.
 * Cannot trigger on the same turn as Knife Encounters.
-* Does it work for special shots or not?
+* TODO: Does it work for special shots or not?

 ## Close and Personal
 +30 crit chance against adjacent targets.
-The bonus is reduced by 5 per tile of distance to the target.
+This bonus decays by 5 per 1 tile of distance to the target.

 ## Close Combat Specialist
-You automatically reaction attack with your primary weapon on enemy turns.
-Triggers against enemies that enter, exit or attack in a {% CCS_RADIUS %} tile radius.
+You will reaction attack with your primary weapon enemies that enter, exit or attack in a {% CCS_RADIUS %} tile range on enemy turns.
-* Will not trigger if soldier is concealed.
+* Will not trigger if you are concealed.
-* You may shoot at each enemy with this ability once per turn.
+* Only targets each enemy once per turn.
-* Consumes 2 ammo per shot.
+* {% AMMO %}

 ## Close Encounters
 Once per turn, gain an action after taking a standard shot with your primary weapon at an enemy in a {% CE_RADIUS %} tile radius.